ibraheemdev/papaya/README.md

 # Papaya

-A fast and ergonomic concurrent hash-table that features:
+A fast and ergonomic concurrent hash-table for read-heavy workloads.

 - An ergonomic lock-free API — no more deadlocks!
 - Powerful atomic operations.